SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 :component-example{name="RearrangeRows" layout="fullWidth"}

+### Rearrange columns

+Allows the user to rearrange the order of columns using drag-and-drop.
+Technically, the rearrange state contains a map of changed column keys and their corresponding new order (starting from 1 for the first column).

+:component-example{name="RearrangeColumns" layout="fullWidth"}

 ## Build a custom feature

 Features are the fundamental building blocks that power the data grid.
 They are used internally to implement core data grid functionality and built-in features but can also be used to extend the data grid with custom functionality.
 This means that **every functionality** available for the data grid can be implemented/used within a feature.